cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-resource-queue.md

 ## Compatibility

-`CREATE RESOURCE QUEUE` is a Greenplum Database extension.
+`CREATE RESOURCE QUEUE` is a Cloudberry Database extension.
 There is no provision for resource queues or resource management in the SQL standard.

 ## See Also